 - Partners: The Trasher Group

 - Project Duration: May 2019 – October 2019

-Through this program, Solimar is working with regional stakeholders to conduct a tourism development Market Strategy and Economic Feasibility Study for Interstate 64 (Exit 8) and along the WV State Route 152 to further regional economic diversification, connect key tourism hubs along WV152, and to support the construction of a new West Virginia Welcome Center at Exit 8.
+Through this program, Solimar worked with regional stakeholders to conduct a tourism development Market Strategy and Economic Feasibility Study for Interstate 64 (Exit 8) and along the WV State Route 152 to further regional economic diversification, connect key tourism hubs along WV152, and to support the construction of a new West Virginia Welcome Center at Exit 8.
 Solimar will perform tourism assessment, business feasibility, market performance and economic impact analyses for the identified tourism hubs and projects along WV152.
 The KYOVA Mobility Study and initial stakeholder interviews recommended including further research of an Exit 8 Appalachian Heartland Welcome Center as a supporting gateway to the WV152 tourism corridor, and as a focal branding and promotional attraction for the state’s unique Appalachian heritage and tourism attractions.

 The Projects (Heritage Farm Museum & Village, proposed Hatfield-McCoy ATV Trail Expansion, and a new visitor center/welcome center) have been identified as the priority attractions for in-depth marketing / economic feasibility and location site analysis, while the Hubs (Beech Fork State Park, East Lynn Lake, Cabwaylingo State Forest, Rustic Ravines, the Huntington Museum of Art, WestEdge Factory and Central City Antique District) will be assessed for their overall current tourism contribution, future potential and economic impact.